uchicago-library/library_website/README.md

 In order to run, the library website requires a file called `./library_website/settings/secrets.py` to exist.
 This Python module contains login credentials for several websites and web applications, and therefore is excluded from this public repository by our `.gitignore` file.

-`secrets.py` is part of a separate repository called `lw-config`, which is hosted on `vault.lib.uchicago.edu`.
+`secrets.py` is part of a separate private `git` repository called `lw-config`, which is hosted on `vault.lib.uchicago.edu`.
 To install it, you need to:

 - obtain permission to clone repositories owned by the `wagtail` user on `vault`